Nextiva / Blog / Customer Experience

 Customers who refer aren’t just satisfied but are eager and enthusiastic about your brand, with a willingness to recommend you to their network.

-To calculate referral rate: Your referral rate is the number of customers who referred your business divided by your total customer count, multiplied by 100.
+To calculate customer referral rate: Your referral rate is the number of customers who referred your business divided by your total customer count, multiplied by 100.

 Referrals indicate customer loyalty and trust and don’t cost any marketing dollars to acquire.
 Referred customers are also more loyal and profitable, spending more and churning less than ordinary customers.